ysndr/katacoda-scenarios/pijul/step5.md

 ## Concepts

-1. In git, to create and switch to a new branch, you use `git checkout -b "Branch name"`.

-2. To change branch, you use `git checkout "Existing branch name"`.

-3. To merge a branch in the current one, you execute `git merge "Branch name"`.
+In git, to create and switch to a new branch, you use `git checkout -b "Branch name"`.
+You can omit the `-b` to switch toan existing branch: `git checkout "Existing branch name"`.
+To merge a branch in the current one, you execute `git merge "Branch name"`.
 If a conflict occur, you get a message.

+In pijul, instead of branches the concept is called channels.
+Channels are just different subset of sound changes tracked in the repository.
+As there is no clear graph between them -- remember: they commute -- channels are "merged" by selecting changes from one channel and just applying them onto another.

 ## Scenario